tangentsoft/mysqlpp/README-Mac-OS-X.txt

       $ fink install mysql15-dev

-      Then, in configuring MySQL++, give the --with-mysql=/sw flag to the configure script.
+      If you also want a local MySQL server, say this instead:

+      $ fink install mysql mysql15-dev

     - From MySQL.com.
 I've not tried the official binaries, but they're known to work with MySQL++.
 As I understand it, they install from a typical Mac GUI installer.
 I don't know if it lets you install the development files separately from the server itself, so be sure to check.
 The official Windows installers, for instance, have in the past installed the server by default but not the development files.

-      Once it's installed, the configure script shipped with MySQL++ v3.0 and up should find the library without any help.

     - From MacPorts, http://macports.org.
 I have zero information on this other than that it's theoretically possible for it to work.